Field kitchen: Other facilities

 Some modern militaries use mobile facilities that are not field kitchens, but supplement them or are components of them, such as large tents for dining halls.
 The U.S. Defense Logistics Agency lists several such facilities used by the United States Armed Forces, including the Multi-Temperature Refrigerated Container System, a containerized freezer; the Food Sanitation Center, a dedicated dishwashing tent; and the Containerized Ice Making System, a containerized icemaker designed to mass-produce ice.

 Non-military use

 Field kitchens are also used in non-military or non-combat roles.
 Field kitchens are deployed by militaries or aid agencies to feed groups of refugees, displaced persons, or first responders as part of humanitarian aid, disaster response, and emergency management operations.
-Field kitchens are also sometimes set up for historical reenactments, preferably with genuine field kitchen appliances or newer reproductions, though modern equivalents are sometimes used, especially if the field kitchen appliances fail.
+Field kitchens are also sometimes set up for historical reenactments, preferably with genuine field kitchen appliances or newer reproductions, though modern equivalents are sometimes used, especially if the field kitchen appliances fail or historic field kitchen models are unavailable.

 Civilian versions of field kitchens have also been set up at events where dedicated food service facilities are unavailable, such as at protests; for example, several were set up in Maidan Nezalezhnosti during Euromaidan, and one was set up in Confederation Square during the Canada convoy protests.